 The language you use can send unintended messages that can deter candidates.
 Our own research has identified words, phrases, and general sentiments that deter some candidates from applying.

-Job description software guides you through the job post writing process.
-It steers you away from language proven to deter qualified candidates and towards language that attracts qualified candidates.
-It also helps clarify your writing, showing you how to address candidates in the active voice, remove confusing phrasing, or corporate cliches and more.
+Job description software guides you through the job posting writing process.
+It steers you away from job description language proven to deter qualified candidates and towards language that attracts qualified candidates, including when you’re using AI for job ads.
+It also helps clarify your writing, showing you how to address candidates in the active voice and remove confusing phrasing, corporate jargon, and more.

 - If you list your entire technology stack on a job description, you’ll cast too wide of a net.